HomeLatest NewsCyber SecurityVolkswagen ropes in Trustonic to secure connected car Passat keyless access system

 Preferred Source of Google

-With an aim to make access of car with smartphone secure, German carmaker Volkswagen said it is working with cybersecurity firm Trustonic which deals in mobile application and IoT to bolster the security of its ‘We Connect’ in-car infotaintment platform.
+With an aim to make access of with smartphone secure, German carmaker Volkswagen said it is working with cybersecurity firm Trustonic which deals in mobile application and IoT security to bolster the security of its ‘We Connect’ in-car infotaintment platform.

-Under the , Volkswagen will use Trustonic Application Protection (TAP) platform to secure the mobile app and ensure that sensitive information and key transfer requests are securely displayed to, and approved by, a real authenticated user on a trusted device and not by hackers or malware simulating a user or device, said the company.
+Under the , Volkswagen will use Trustonic Application Protection (TAP) platform to secure the mobile and ensure that sensitive information and key transfer requests are securely displayed to, and approved by, a real authenticated user on a trusted device and not by hackers or malware simulating a user or device, said the company.

 With smartphone likely to become the key of connected vehicle in future, Volkswagen has launched ‘We Connect’ service which functions as the interface between smartphone of the car user and company’s infotainment platform.
 The feature which is available in new Volkswagen Passat offers a keyless access to various functions of the car.
 With Trustonic Application Protection, the carmaker said it is makeing the platform cybersecure.